Solaire/GLC/README.md

 - Change name back to "GameLauncher Console," change .exe to GLC for convenience
   - Note that tkashkin/GameHub (a Linux GUI game launcher) pre-existed the GameHub name change
 - New icon (although it was based on the idea of a Game "Hub," so it should be re-thought)
-- Improve Epic implementation by reading .json files from ProgramData instead of registry + folder structure
+- Improve Steam and Epic implementations by reading library files instead of registry
 - Use grid view by default, now dynamic based on console width and height, and split into pages
 - By default, sort by frequency (as before), but also secondarily by alphabet